 Whilst not the ambitious Magnum Opus we hoped for, Reach is still very much a classic, refined Halo.

-So, this is goodbye from Bungie's Xbox reign.
+So, this is goodbye to Bungie's Xbox reign.
 It's been a hell of a ride.

-The studio's opted out of pumping Reach full of the sort of brash, risky ideas that started it all, for a more stable, predictable affair.
+The studio opted out of pumping Reach full of the sort of brash, risky ideas that started it all, for a more stable, predictable affair.

 But that doesn't mean it hasn't put a fitting, beautiful and hugely enjoyable full stop on a series that - in terms of what videos games were capable of - truly changed everything.